Uppsala: Climate

 Uppsala lies immediately south of the 60th parallel north and has a humid continental climate (Dfb), with cold winters and warm summers.
 Due to its northerly location, Uppsala experiences over 18 hours of visible sunshine during the summer solstice, and under 6 hours of sunshine during the winter solstice.
 Despite Uppsala's northerly location, the winter is not as cold as other cities at similar latitudes, mainly due to the Gulf Stream.
 For example, in January Uppsala has a daily mean of -2.7 °C. In Canada, at the same latitude, Fort Smith experiences a daily mean of -22.4 °C.

 With respect to record temperatures, the difference between the highest and lowest is relatively large.
 Uppsala's highest recorded temperature was 37.4 C, recorded on 9 July 1933.
 On the same day Ultuna, which lies a few kilometres south of the centre of Uppsala, recorded a temperature of 38 C. This is the highest temperature ever recorded in the Scandinavian Peninsula, although the same temperature was recorded in Målilla, Sweden, 14 years later.
-Uppsala's lowest temperature was recorded on 24 January 1875, when the temperature dropped to -39.5 C. The second-lowest temperature recorded is -33.1 C, which makes the record one of the hardest to beat, due to the fact that temperatures in Uppsala nowadays rarely goes below -30 C. The difference between the two records is 76.9 C-change.
+Uppsala's lowest temperature was recorded on 24 January 1875, when the temperature dropped to -39.5 C. The second-lowest temperature recorded is -33.1 C, which makes the record one of the hardest to beat, due to the fact that temperatures in Uppsala nowadays rarely go below -30 C. The difference between the two records is 76.9 C-change.

 The warmest month ever recorded is July 2018, with a daily mean of 22.0 °C. Since 2002 Uppsala has experienced 7 months where the daily mean was 20 °C or warmer, the most recent in July 2021 when the daily mean was 20.7 °C. The coldest month ever recorded is January 1814, when the daily mean was -14.9 °C. Between January 1814 and January 1987, Uppsala experienced 23 months that were colder than -10 °C. Since February 1987, the coldest month recorded is -8.6 °C. The warmest year ever recorded was 2014, with an average temperature of 8.1 °C. The second warmest is 2018, with 8.0 °C. Since 1991, Uppsala has recorded 15 years with an average temperature of 7 °C or warmer.
 The coldest year ever recorded was 1867, with an average temperature of 2.5 °C. 1987 was the last year Uppsala recorded a year with an average temperature below 5 °C.